orlandodiaz/dotfiles/README.md

-# Dotfiles (OSX)
+## dotfiles (OSX)
 Dotfiles is own personal dotfile development environment for in OSX.
 It currently supports many features over a standard bash configuration.
-- Show current python environment in prmopt
+- Show current python environment in prompt.
+Enclosed in square brackets.
+Ex: `[myenv]`
-- Show current git branch in prompt
+- Show current git branch in prompt Ex: `(new-feature-branch)`
-- Shows date, exit status, and cwd of last executed command
+- Shows date, exit status, and cwd of last executed command.
+This is shown on the bottom right after each command
 - Up/down arrow to browse intelligently through history
 - and more...
 <img src="dotfiles.png" height="250">

-## Using Setup
+### Using Setup
 Put the dotfiles folder anywhere but your naked home directory.
 Ex. ~/code/dotfiles
 `git clone [repository] ~/code`